 The HHF was implemented in fiscal year 2010 and provides locally tailored assistance to states hit hardest by the housing market downturn, to assist struggling homeowners and help stabilize housing markets through each state's Housing Finance Agency (HFA).
 States that meet the criteria for this program, consisting of Alabama, Arizona, California, Florida, Georgia, Illinois, Indiana, Kentucky, Michigan, Mississippi, Nevada, New Jersey, North Carolina, Ohio, Oregon, Rhode Island, South Carolina, Tennessee, as well as the District of Columbia, receive funding from OFS.
-States have until December 31, 2021 to expend all HHF program funding and March 31, 2022 to expend all HHF administrative funding.
+States had until December 31, 2021 to expend all HHF program funding and March 31, 2022 to expend all HHF administrative funding.

-Starting in fiscal year 2020 and continuing thereafter, states that have reached their end-of-term are required to return any remaining drawn but unspent funds to Treasury.
-During fiscal year 2021, six states returned \$114 million.
-During fiscal year 2020, two states returned \$91 million.
+Starting in fiscal year 2020 and continuing thereafter, states that have reached their end-of-term were required to return any remaining drawn but unspent funds to Treasury.
+During fiscal year 2022, 11 states returned \$124.0 million.
+During fiscal year 2021, six states returned \$113.9 million.
+As of March 31, 2022, the HHF program ended and all states had returned their unspent funds to Treasury.
+In November 2022, Treasury de-obligated the remaining \$106.6 million in HHF program funds.